iluvcapra/ptulsconv/docs/source/tagging.rst

 Using @ to Apply Fields to a Time Range of Clips
 --------------------------------------------------

-A clip name beginning with "@" will not be included in the CSV output, but its fields will be applied to clips within its time range on lower tracks.
+A clip name beginning with "@" will not be included in the output, but its fields will be applied to clips within its time range on lower tracks.

 If track 1 has a clip named `@ {Sc=1- The House}`, any clips beginning within